codingMustache/codingMustache/README.md

 ## Joke of the Day

-I was going to learn how to juggle, but I didn't have the balls.
+What do you call a guy lying on your doorstep?
+Matt.

 ## Daily Trivia

-Which of the following languages is used as a scripting language in the Unity 3D game engine?
+This mobile OS held the largest market share in 2012.
- 1. Java
+ 1. Android
- 2. C++
+ 2. BlackBerry
- 3. Objective-C
+ 3. Symbian
- 4. C#
+ 4. iOS

 <details>
   <summary>Answer</summary>
-  C#
+  iOS
 </details>